Mental health

 Medicare-subsidised services and mental health prescriptions

-Medicare-subsidised services are provided by psychiatrists, general practitioners (GPs), psychologists and other allied health professionals.
+Medicare-subsidised mental health-specific services are provided by psychiatrists, general practitioners (GPs), psychologists and other allied health professionals.
 These services are provided in a range of settings – for example, hospitals, consulting rooms, home visits, telephone and videoconferencing – as defined in the Medicare Benefits Schedule (MBS).
-Information is limited to Medicare-subsidised services only and covers the last 4 years of data up to the end of the 2023 September quarter.
-For further information on the long term analysis of MBS data please refer to the Medicare-subsidised services section.
+Information is limited to Medicare-subsidised services only and covers the last 4 years of data.
+Use the filters below to explore the data further.
+For further information on the long-term analysis of MBS data please refer to the Medicare-subsidised services section.

 PBS mental health-related prescriptions

-Visualisation showing the number of Medicare-subsidised services and mental health prescriptions processed nationally by week and quarter from January 2020 to October 2023.
-The rate of MBS mental health services processed per 100,000 population in the September quarter 2023 (Q3) is lower than the same quarter in 2022 (5% change).
-20% of Medicare-subsidised mental health‑specific services processed in the September quarter 2023 (Q3) were delivered by telehealth, this compares with 25% and 34% delivered via telehealth during the same quarter in 2022 and 2021, respectively.
-The rate of PBS mental health-related prescriptions processed per 100,000 population in the September quarter 2023 (Q3) is slightly higher (3%) than the same quarter in 2022.
+Visualisation showing the number of Medicare-subsidised services and mental health prescriptions processed nationally by week and quarter from January 2021 to June 2024.
+The rate of MBS mental health services processed per 100,000 population in the June quarter 2024 (Q2) is higher than the same quarter in 2023 (2% change).
+20% of Medicare-subsidised mental health‑specific services processed in the June quarter 2024 (Q2) were delivered by telehealth, this compares with 20% and 27% delivered via telehealth during the same quarter in 2023 and 2022, respectively.
+The rate of PBS mental health-related prescriptions processed per 100,000 population in the June quarter 2024 (Q2) is slightly higher (5%) than the same quarter in 2023.
 Similar trends were observed for all states and territories.

 Mental health crisis support and information organisations